-- 8.4 The Capital Receipts Reserve (which holds capital receipts which can be used to finance capital projects) has a balance of £70,000 as at 31.3.2023.
-This reflects the fact that the Council has hardly any capital receipts left that can be used to fund capital projects. - 8.5 The Capital Grants Unapplied Reserve has a balance of £312,000 as at 31 March 2023.
-This is mainly Disabled Facilities Government Grant which will be utilised in 2023/24. - 8.6 The Council's Asset Base is £38.3 million at 31 March 2023.
+- 8.4 The Capital Receipts Reserve (which holds capital receipts which can be used to finance capital projects) has a balance of £2.92m as at 31.3.2023.
+These capital receipts are earmarked for current projects within the Council's capital programme. - 8.5 The Capital Grants Unapplied Reserve has a balance of £409,000 as at 31 March 2023.
+This is mainly Disabled Facilities Government Grant which will be utilised in 2023/24. - 8.6 The Council's Asset Base is £108.2 million at 31 March 2023.
 The Council will continually review and challenge its asset base in order to deliver the optimum value for money from the Council's Assets.